codee-com/performance-demos/README.md

   required to download MbedTLS for the first time).
   * A valid Codee license and package is required.
 Please, [`contact us at codee.com`](https://www.codee.com/contact-us/).
-* Fourth, take a look at the information displayed in the screen, as the script invokes Codee to get an screening report of the project, uses Codee’s “auto” mode to annotate the source code with compiler pragmas and verifies the correctness and speedup of the auto-generated optimized code.
+* Third, take a look at the information displayed in the screen, as the script invokes Codee to get an screening report of the project, uses Codee’s “auto” mode to annotate the source code with compiler pragmas and verifies the correctness and speedup of the auto-generated optimized code.